 Video “on the ground” (smart glasses/phone)

-PaasPop Scenarios
+PaasPop Event Experimentation Scenarios

 The Paaspop scenarios have been designed based on various discusisons with the key stakeholders, viz. the security company and Paaspop, in conjunction with the Meierij stad municipality and the regional police.
 In addition, the scenarios have been discussed with the key system and software architects, and legal experts.